Street names

 Originally planned as a connection to Mühlenstraße (see Mühlenstraße).
 A document from 1456 calls the area "buten der ostporten by dem schuttewal" (Schützenwall).
 In the statutes of the Beckum Schützenbruderschaft of 1639 it is called "Schüttewall".
 In 1660 the area is called "am Schüttenwall".

-Sister Blanda (20 April 1898 to 26 July 1980) ran the municipal orphanage in the Vinzenzhaus on Südstraße as well as the newly built St. Klara children's home on Paterweg.
-She is an honorary citizen of the city of Beckum.
+Sister Blanda (20 April 1898 to 26 July 1980) ran the municipal orphanage in the Vinzenzhaus on Südstraße and the newly built St. Klara children's home on Paterweg.
+She is an honorary citizen of the town of Beckum.

 Sister Waltraut Way (2002)